Why Brine Pork Chops?

-You’ll know the chops are cooked through because they should feel firm to the touch with just a little give when you press on them with your finger.
-You can also check the internal temperature of the chops with an instant read thermometer – the temperature should be 150ºF.
+When you check the internal temperature of the chops with an instant read thermometer – the temperature should be 150ºF.
+You will know they are cooked through if they feel firm to the touch, but still have a little give.
 The next step is critical – the pork chops must rest.
 Remove them to a plate and cover them loosely with foil while you grill the pineapple.

 Grilling pineapple is very easy – you just have to cut it to create a flat surface.
 That means you could slice the pineapple into rings or half moons, or you could cut long wedges of pineapple.
 Either way, you can opt to leave the hard peel on or take it off.
 (You can read about how to cut a pineapple here.)
 The important thing to remember is to brush the pineapple pieces with a little fat and sugar.
 This recipe calls for a maple syrup mixture that flavors the pineapple perfectly.
 The pineapple should only take about 5 minutes, which is just about the right time for the chops to rest.
 All you have left to do is serve everything to your guests.